Chr1sC0de/WarmstartingParameterizableCFDSimulationsWithDeepLearning/README.md

 # Warmstarting Parameterizable CFD Simulations With Deep Learningls

 Generating example CFD simulations for deep learning can be extremely costly.
-Thus we outline a strategy for warm-starting parameterizable 3D CFD domains using 3D convolutional neural networks.
+Thus we outline a strategy for warm-starting parameterizable 3D CFD domains.
 We re-parameterize our mesh using transfinite interpolation to allow for a variety of domains to be processable before processing the data using 3D convolutional neural networks.